Alveopora allingi: Status

 This coral is susceptible to coral bleaching but not particularly prone to coral diseases.
 It is an attractive small coral and is collected by the reef aquarium trade.
 All corals receive protection by being listed on CITES Appendix II.
 The main threats faced by corals are related to climate change; the mechanical destruction of their coral reef habitats, increasing damage from extreme weather events, rising sea water temperatures and ocean acidification.
-The International Union for Conservation of Nature has assessed the conservation status of this species as being "vulnerable".
+The International Union for Conservation of Nature has assessed the conservation status of this species as being "endangered".